tht7/moonlight-ios-vision/README.md

     * If you didn't pay for a developer account you will have to re-install it using x-code every 7 days.

 #updates
 * Game controllers now fixed but the app only works on vision OS 2.0 beta and up
+* Docking mode during stream view is not possible due to support only being for AVPlayerViewController and I quote "Today, AVPlayerViewController scenes are the only scenes adhere to docking." source: https://developer.apple.com/documentation/RealityKit/DockingRegionComponent

 ## FAQ
 * how do I enable mouse support?
 SET THE SCREEN MODE TO TOUCHSCREEN in the moonlight settings in the app. confusing I know, but until apple fixes actual mouse supports its going to have to be set to touch screen mode.